 These really are just a starting point if you have taken a quality guide book you can seek out a bit more and if there is enough time in Cambridge.
 You will discover other enjoyable locations and attractions in the Cambridge area of The UK.

-Cambridge is a fairly simple location to get around, once you have an eye for the place and you are familiar with a couple of landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you want to travel greater distances across Cambridge there are other ways to get around.
-There is a city wide bus system where passes can be bought to include multiple trips.
-There is also the option to use Cambridge Taxis, but be aware of heavy traffic at busy times.
+Cambridge is not a hard place to travel around, once you have an eye for the place and know a couple of local landmarks you will be able to get round with ease.
+You can cover a lot of the city on foot but make sure you stick to places you know after dark.
+If you want to travel greater distances across Cambridge there are a number of modes of transportation.
+There is a good network of buses that passes can be bought to include multiple trips.
+There are plenty of Low Cost Car Rental in Cambridge, there is also the alternative to use Cambridge Taxis, but be aware of slow moving traffic at rush hour.
 What ever method you use to explore Cambridge make sure you see as much of the city as your can.

 If you wish to reside in Cambridge for a period longer than one day you will need to find a place to stay.
 Cambridge has a wide range of places to bed down these consist of hotels at the high end of the star range to more modest hotels, B&Bs and hostels.
 If you are travelling on business ensure that the hotel you pick has the business facilites that suit your needs, check the area location is good as traffic in Cambridge may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Cambridge also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whichever type of accommodation you select in Cambridge try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.